 ‘Ghosts’ by Henrik Ibsen – a new version written and directed by Mark O’Rowe

-by Niamh Byrne
+By Niamh Byrne

 Attending different plays in Dublin, and in rare cases around the world is something I love to do in my spare time.
-And as someone who had never stepped foot inside Ireland’s National Theatre (founded by
+And as someone who had never stepped foot inside Ireland’s National Theatre (founded by W.B.
+Yeats and Lady Gregory in 1904) I was very excited indeed to visit this hallowed building that is the Abbey Theatre.

 So, on my first excursion to the Abbey I chose to see a new rendition of Ibsen’s masterpiece, ‘Ghosts.’
 This new interpretation was written and directed by Mark O’Rowe.
 I chose to see this particular play as it explores complex ideas of love, duty, and most importantly family.
 At the centre of the play is the relationship between a mother and son, Helena and Oswald.
 Oswald has been abroad for several years, and is now returning home; bearing with him a terrifying secret.
 Experiencing it as I did in the front row, which usually puts me off as I don’t want to be craning my neck all the way through, I have to say it added to the intimacy of the performance here.
 Being up so close to the actors one could see every facial expression and knew when something wasn’t right.
 The play really captures the bond between mother and son, and how there is just about anything they wouldn’t do for each other.